GoogleCloudPlatform/gcr-cleaner/README.md

 - `allow_tagged` - If set to true, will check all images includding tagged.
   If unspecified, the default will only delete untagged images.

+- `tags_to_keep` - If `allow_tagged` is set to true, images tagged with tags
+  matching this regular expressions will not be deleted.

 ## FAQ